 In 1972, Congress passed Title IX, a civil rights law dedicated to securing equal educational opportunities for women.

 Since its passage, Title IX has opened opportunities in both academics and athletics for innumerable girls and women.
-Nearly forty years after Title IX was passed, over 190,000 women participate in college sports every year.
+Roughly forty years after Title IX was passed, over 190,000 women were participating in college sports every year.
 Before that, fewer than 30,000 did.

 But by ignoring the very real biological differences between men and women, a policy in Connecticut denies girls exactly what Title IX promised.
 It allows males who identify as female to compete in girls’ sports.
 But males have obvious physical advantages and have deprived girls in Connecticut repeatedly of championship titles and opportunities to advance to the next level of competition.